 Influencer marketing has emerged as the hottest talking point of digital marketing in recent years and is now considered an essential part of any successful brand promotion strategy.
 If your brand has yet to embrace it, now is the time to start.
+However, the big question remains: Which types of influencers should your brand engage with?
+This simple guide will explain it all — let’s dive in.

 What Are the Different Types of Influencer Classifications?

 The power of influencer marketing is clear to see, which is why hundreds of brands are now turning to popular content creators to form winning partnerships.
-Here are just a few of the key statistics that underline the value of influencers
+Here are just a few of the key statistics that underline the value of influencers:

+These three stats alone show that influencer marketing is an effective sales and marketing tool that consumers respond well to.
+Even better, the industry is continuing to grow at a rapid rate, creating an even larger pool of passionate, dedicated, and experienced content creators.
 Whether you’re wading into this space for the first time or you’ve partnered with influencers for years, you’ll always need to determine which types of influencers make sense for your specific product rollout, campaign, or social initiative.
 There are several different classifications to consider used to organize influencers, such as:

 Given that different demographics use different social platforms, partnering with influencers who use the right channels is key.
 However, the content creator also needs to be the right fit for your brand.